The Laboratory of Interfacial & Small Scale Transport

 -

-Seeking graduate students with expertise and/or strong interest in hydrodynamic modeling and analysis to help develop computational toolbox for the design and operation of novel space micropropulsion systems.
+Seeking graduate students with expertise and/or strong interest in hydrodynamic modeling and analysis to help develop computational toolbox for the design and operation of electric micropropulsion systems.
 Project involves exciting blend of fundamental science focused on nonlinear spatiotemporal dynamics and cutting edge technological innovation.
 The scope of this program is fairly large and includes numerous avenues of investigation thereby providing participants with first hand experience of a rapidly evolving field.
 Projects also offer direct contact with technical personnel at the NASA Jet Propulsion Laboratory in Pasadena, CA and NASA Ames in Mountain View, CA.

 Experimental Design and Analysis